pukatea standing in swamp forest on buttressed roots

 Not Threatened

-The Pukatea is the tree that learned to swim.
-It is not the tallest – the kahikatea outgrows it – but it is the most distinctive.
-Its trunk rises straight and tall, often 25 metres or more, with a pale grey bark that is smooth and slightly mottled.
-But the trunk is not the story.
-The story is at the base.
+Walkers stand in cathedral of wooden fins.
+Pukatea is tree that learned to swim.
+Not tallest – kahikatea outgrows it – but most distinctive.
+Trunk rises straight and tall.
+Often 25 metres or more.
+Pale grey bark.
+Smooth and slightly mottled.
+But trunk is not story.
+Story is at base.
 What makes it special?
-The buttress roots.
-The Pukatea grows in waterlogged soil – mud, silt, peat, the kind of ground that would drown most trees.
-To stay upright in the soft, shifting mud, the Pukatea has evolved massive, flaring, plank-like roots that rise out of the water like wooden fins.
-These buttresses spread out from the base of the trunk, sometimes reaching two or three metres across.
-They look like the flying buttresses of a gothic cathedral, a stone arch translated into wood.
-They distribute the weight of the 25-metre tree over a wide area, preventing it from toppling into the swamp.
-The leaves are another clue.
-The Pukatea is a broadleaf tree, not a conifer.
-Its leaves are opposite, glossy green, and toothed along the edges – like a bay tree or a magnolia.
-They are soft and leathery, not tough like the podocarps.
-The tree is evergreen, holding its leaves through the winter, a patch of green in the grey swamp.
-The flowers are small and inconspicuous – pale green, clustered, not much to look at.
-But they have a secret.
-The Pukatea is pollinated by the wind, not by birds or bees.
-It releases clouds of pollen into the air, hoping that some of it lands on a female tree.
-It is a tree that trusts the wind.
-The wood of the Pukatea is light, soft, and straight-grained.
-It was used for boatbuilding, for weatherboards, for the frames of houses.
-It is not a strong wood – it does not have the density of the tōtara or the miro – but it is durable and easy to work.
-A Pukatea weatherboard laid down a hundred years ago is probably still there, still straight, still grey.
-Biologically, the Pukatea is a specialist of the edge.
-It grows in the swamp, but it reaches for the light.
-Its buttress roots hold it upright in the mud.
-Its soft leaves capture the sun.
-Its wind-blown pollen drifts across the water.
-It is a tree of the transition zone, the boundary between the solid ground and the open water.
-To stand in a Pukatea swamp is to stand in a cathedral of wooden fins.
-The buttress roots rise from the black water like dark wings.
-The trunks soar into the grey sky.
-The air is damp and still.
-The only sound is the drip of water from the leaves and the call of a distant bird.
-It is a place of silence and shadow, a forest that seems to belong to another world.
-The Pukatea is not a king.
-It is not a warrior.
-It is the architect of the swamp, the one that learned to stand in the water while the other trees drowned.
-It has been here for millennia.
-It will be here as long as the swamp remains wet.
+Buttress roots.
+Pukatea grows in waterlogged soil.
+Mud, silt, peat.
+Kind of ground that would drown most trees.
+To stay upright in soft, shifting mud, Pukatea has evolved massive, flaring, plank-like roots.
+Rise out of water like wooden fins.
+Buttresses spread out from base of trunk.
+Sometimes reaching two or three metres across.
+Look like flying buttresses of gothic cathedral.
+Stone arch translated into wood.
+Distribute weight of 25-metre tree over wide area.
+Preventing it from toppling into swamp.
+Leaves are another clue.
+Pukatea is broadleaf tree.
+Not conifer.
+Leaves are opposite.
+Glossy green.
+Toothed along edges.
+Like bay tree or magnolia.
+Soft and leathery.
+Not tough like podocarps.
+Tree is evergreen.
+Holding leaves through winter.
+Patch of green in grey swamp.
+Flowers are small and inconspicuous.
+Pale green.
+Clustered.
+Not much to look at.
+But they have secret.
+Pukatea is pollinated by wind.
+Not by birds or bees.
+Releases clouds of pollen into air.
+Hoping some lands on female tree.
+Tree that trusts wind.
+Wood of Pukatea is light, soft, and straight-grained.
+Used for boatbuilding.
+For weatherboards.
+For frames of houses.
+Not strong wood.
+Does not have density of tōtara or miro.
+But durable and easy to work.
+Pukatea weatherboard laid down hundred years ago is probably still there.
+Still straight.
+Still grey.
+Biologically, Pukatea is specialist of edge.
+Grows in swamp.
+Reaches for light.
+Buttress roots hold it upright in mud.
+Soft leaves capture sun.
+Wind-blown pollen drifts across water.
+Tree of transition zone.
+Boundary between solid ground and open water.
+To stand in Pukatea swamp is to stand in cathedral of wooden fins.
+Buttress roots rise from black water like dark wings.
+Trunks soar into grey sky.
+Air is damp and still.
+Only sound is drip of water from leaves and call of distant bird.
+Place of silence and shadow.
+Forest that seems to belong to another world.
+Pukatea is not king.
+Not warrior.
+Architect of swamp.
+One that learned to stand in water while other trees drowned.
+Been here for millennia.
+Will be here as long as swamp remains wet.
+Threatened by habitat loss.
+Lowland swamp forests severely reduced by drainage and land clearance.
+Once vast swamp forests stretched across Waikato, Hauraki Plains, and Manawatu.
+Now most great pukatea are gone.
+Replaced by pasture and crops.
+No one told it otherwise.